EBIO5460Fall2022/class-materials/00_individual_project.md

 What should the analysis include?

 1. Model fits
-2. Model checks
+2. Model checks (do **and comment on** each of the following)
   * Has the algorithm converged? (e.g. check MCMC chains, R_hat, n_eff)
   * Visualize the model with the data.
 Does the fitted model represent the data?
   * Conduct posterior predictive checks (Bayesian) or diagnostic checks (Frequentist)
   * Are assumptions met? (e.g. Normality, symmetry, constant variance)
   * Are there any exceptional cases? (e.g. outliers, influence, leverage)
   * Does everything make sense? (e.g. parameter estimates)
-3. Model inferences for parameters or predictions that answer the scientific question, preferably presented graphically. **Depending on the question**, these might include:
+3. Model inferences for parameters or predictions **that answer the scientific question**, preferably presented graphically.
+Don't just include a bunch of random output.
+Present the inferences that are relevant to the question. **Depending on the question**, these might include:
   * Posterior distributions
   * Point estimates (points, curves, or surfaces) with uncertainty intervals
   * Hypothesis tests